Based on the results, which of the following best describes what ... | Study Prep in Pearson+

 Multiple Choice

-Based on the results, which of the following best describes what protein X is?
+Based on the results, which of the following best describes what a protein is?

 A